Hacking Chinese

 More from xkcd: https://xkcd.com/974/

-For the sake of completeness, it should also be mentioned that not all methods differ in how much time they take to bring you to a certain point or solve a particular problem, they often also differ in what the end result looks like.
-In other words, what method you use is not only a quantitative issue, but also a qualitative one.
+For the sake of completeness, it should also be mentioned that not all methods differ in efficiency, or how much closer to your goal you move for each hour you invest.
+They often also differ in what the end result looks like.
+In other words, the method you use is not only a quantitative issue but also a qualitative one.

 Tips and tricks for how to learn Chinese directly in your inbox